 10. Make Sure You Actually Need the Access Code

-The access code your textbook comes with — often used to get online content or interactive labs — can be a source of serious frustration.
+The access code included with your textbook — often used to get online content or interactive labs — can be a source of seriously expensive frustration.

-Just entry to the ever-popular MyMathLab goes for $65 at cheapest at the time of writing, according to Direct Textbook.
+Just entry to the popular MyMathLab goes for $75 at cheapest at the time of writing.

-Including digital content behind an access code is a really crappy — but effective — tactic for the publishers; it forces you to buy a brand new book… while simultaneously making that book obsolete for resale.
+Including digital content behind an access code is a crummy — but effective — tactic for publishers; it forces you to buy a brand new book while simultaneously making that book obsolete for resale.

 Unfortunately, there aren’t many ways around the expense.